What You Need to Know About Walmart’s New Seller Performance Standards

 - Valid tracking will need to be at 95% or better.

-Order Defect Rate (ODR) will include these five factors: cancellation rate, return defects, delivery defects, customer complaints and item ratings.
+Order Defect Rate (ODR) will include these five factors: cancellation rate, return defects, delivery defects and customer complaints.
 Walmart states that “Any infraction on these five metrics is considered an order defect.
 Any order may have multiple infractions, but it will only count as one order defect for the purposes of counting your overall ODR.”
 Walmart will take the sum of these defects and divide them by the total number of orders you process to come up with the ODR; this will be a rolling 90-day metric.
 The new seller scorecard in the Walmart Marketplace’s user interface (UI) will reflect these metrics and will allow sellers to see the exact orders that cause any seller metric issues.

 The list below contains some key notes on the new seller metrics that sellers should be paying attention to: